 The Provisions do not add new test methods or test species or alter existing test methods.
-Rather, the Provisions restrict the test methods and species that can be used to assess compliance with the requirements in the Provisions to those in 40 CFR part 136 test methods or included in specific U.S. EPA method manuals which are amenable to the TST approach.
+Rather, the Provisions restrict the test methods and species to those U.S. EPA-approved methods and species which are amenable to the TST approach for assessing compliance with the numeric water quality objectives specified in Section III.B.2 of the Provisions, compliance with the numeric effluent limitations specified in Sections IV.B.2.e and IV.B.2.f of the Provisions, and when targets for a TRE are met as specified in Section IV.B.2.g of the Provisions.
+These U.S. EPA methods include 40 CFR part 136 test methods and other U.S. EPA-approved methods, such as West Coast Methods.
 This is anticipated to have little or no effect on ambient water assessment programs, nonpoint source dischargers, storm water dischargers, or non-storm water NPDES permitted dischargers.
-If programs are using species that are not amenable to the TST approach, the programs change test species.
-Likewise, non-storm water NPDES permits that specify the use of any species that are not amenable to the TST approach specify a different species for acute or chronic toxicity testing upon the next reissuance, renewal or reopening (to address toxicity requirements) of the permit after the effective date of the Provisions.
-The Provisions list species for each test that are amenable with the TST approach.
+The Provisions list test methods and species for each test that are amenable with the TST approach in Table 1.
 Most of these species are readily available for use by laboratories that conduct toxicity testing.
+Dischargers may continue to use other test methods and species for additional monitoring as described in Section IV.B.2.d of the Provisions.

 Advantages and Disadvantages

 The advantage of using the U.S. EPA toxicity test methods as listed in the Provisions, is that it would ensure species selection and experimental design are paired with a prescribed statistical approach.
 The list of U.S. EPA toxicity test methods in the Provisions would provide consistent test data and results and interpretation of those results.
 The list would also provide the ability to compare toxicity data across multiple water bodies and regions throughout the state.
-Requiring the use of the species listed in the Provisions would not have a major impact on laboratories conducting aquatic toxicity testing as many laboratories already are accredited by the State’s Environmental Laboratory Accreditation Program to conduct such procedures.
+Requiring the use of the species listed in the Provisions would not have a major impact on laboratories conducting aquatic toxicity testing as many laboratories already are accredited by the state’s Environmental Laboratory Accreditation Program (ELAP) to conduct such procedures.

-A disadvantage of requiring the U.S. EPA toxicity test methods in Table I of the Provisions is that it would be more restrictive in the selection of species and experimental design, since only test methods that are compatible with the TST approach could be used for assessing whether ambient receiving water meets numeric water quality objectives or for assessing compliance with applicable permit terms.
-It should be noted however this applies only to non-storm water NPDES dischargers and the Provisions do allow Regional Boards to utilize other test methods as necessary to ensure the protection of beneficial uses when the rationale is documented in the permit fact sheet, equivalent document or Water Code section 13383 order or Water Code section 13267 order.
+A disadvantage of requiring the U.S. EPA toxicity test methods in Table 1 of the Provisions is that it would be more restrictive in the selection of species and experimental design, since only test methods that are compatible with the TST approach could be used for assessing whether ambient water meets numeric water quality objectives or for assessing compliance with applicable permit terms.
+It should be noted, however, that this applies only to non-storm water NPDES dischargers and the Provisions do allow Regional Water Boards to utilize other test methods as necessary to ensure the protection of beneficial uses when the rationale is documented in the permit fact sheet, equivalent document or Water Code section 13383 order or Water Code section 13267 order.